 We purchased tickets online and headed out of the city towards the country.
 Nottoway is located somewhere between Baton Rouge and New Orleans.
 When you arrive, you enter through the gift shops to purchase tickets or present your advanced tickets.
 You then advise if you would like a guided tour or a self-guided tour.

 One of my favorite stories about the Randolph family retold by our guide was one of Mrs. Randolph and the pineapples.
 Being as the Randolph’s were very wealthy and had a massive mansion, they would often host many visitors and guests for extended stays.
 Mrs. Randolph loved pineapples and was known to give her guests a fresh cut pineapple after supper.
-When guests have upset Mrs. Randolph, she will give her guests a whole pineapple in an attempt to watch them try to cut it themselves to eat.
-She would leave them to their struggle and retire for the evening.
-When a houseguest received an entire pineapple, they understood that they had upset the lady of the house.
+When guests have upset Mrs. Randolph, she will give her guests a whole pineapple and haughtily watch them try to cut it themselves.
+She would soon leave them to their struggle and retire for the evening.
+When a houseguest received an entire pineapple, they understood they would quickly be seen off and that they had upset the lady of the house.

 Nottoway operates as a Bed and Breakfast and wedding venue and features 64 rooms, guest cottages and carriage houses, and honeymoon suites on three floors and outdoor rooms.
 Guests can retire in The Mansion, The Boys Wing, The Garden House, The Suites, The Cottages, or The Carriage House.
 Furnishings include antique Victorian Queen beds, Mahogany four-poster beds, jacuzzis, and a parlor.
 Other amenities include a brides quarters, salon and spa, a crystal ballroom, a southern restaurant and cafe, outdoor pool and tennis court.